akshadgujarkar/v4-template/README.md

 [Executive Summary](#-executive-summary) • [The Problem](#-the-problem--the-mrlv-solution) • [Architecture](#️-system-architecture) • [Core Modules](#-core-components--modules) • [Repo Structure](#-repository-structure) • [Quickstart](#-getting-started--local-development) • [Fantasy League](#-how-the-fantasy-mev-league-works) • [Security](#️-security--architecture-best-practices) • [License](#-license)

 </div>

 ---

+> [!NOTE]
+> **Repository Migration:** This project has been migrated from the original repository to this `v4-template` repo for local deployment and testing.
+If you want to see the original repo (with the real commit history), here it is: **[MEV-Redistributive-Liquidity-Vault](https://github.com/akshadgujarkar/MEV-Redistributive-Liquidity-Vault)**.
+The project is now fully migrated and maintained in this repo with new commits history.

+---